-- A student must ensure that all unacknowledged work submitted for assessment is genuinely their own - A student must acknowledge all resources used, including: -text, websites and source material -the name/s and status of any person/s who provided assistance and the type of assistance provided - A student must not receive undue assistance from another person in the preparation and submission of work - A student must not submit the same piece of work for assessment in more than one study, or more than once within a study.
+- A student must ensure that all unacknowledged work submitted for assessment is genuinely their own - A student must acknowledge all resources used, including: -text, websites, AI and source material -the name/s and status of any person/s who provided assistance and the type of assistance provided.
+For this purpose students will be asked to complete The Clonard College Authentication Form for each assessment task. - A student must not receive undue assistance from another person in the preparation and submission of work - A student must not submit the same piece of work for assessment in more than one study, or more than once within a study. - A student must sign a declaration of authenticity for work done outside of class.
+The declaration states that all unacknowledged work is their own - A Student must sign a general declaration that he/she will obey the rules for the VCE/VCE-VM/VPC/VET and accept its disciplinary provisions - Students are to be provided with the VCAA Authentication of work form where necessary - A student must not circulate or publish written work that is being submitted for assessment in a study, in the year of enrolment

-- A student must sign a declaration of authenticity for work done outside of class.
-The declaration states that all unacknowledged work is their own - A Student must sign a general declaration that he/she will obey the rules for the VCE/VCE-VM/VPC/VET and accept its disciplinary provisions - Students are to be provided with the VCAA Authentication of work form where necessary - A student must not circulate or publish written work that is being submitted for assessment in a study, in the year of enrolment - A student must not knowingly assist another student in a breach of rules
+A student must not knowingly assist another student in a breach of rules